-All room changes must be approved by a Residence Director in advance.
-Housing and meal plan assignments may be changed up to two weeks from the first day of classes until the last day of the Add/Drop period.
-After this date, requests for housing changes must be approved by a Residence Director and a room change fee will be charged.
+All room changes must be approved by a Residence Director and the Housing Office in advance.
+Housing and meal plan assignments may be changed until the last day of the Add/Drop period.
+After this date, requests for housing changes must go through an approval process and a room change fee will be charged.
 Changing rooms may affect the charges to a student's account.
-If a student desires to change rooms for the spring semester, the transfer must be completed before leaving for Winter Break and only with the final approval of the Housing Coordinator for storing items early.
+If a student desires to change rooms for the spring semester, the transfer must be completed before leaving for Winter Break.
+Changing rooms may affect the charges to a student's account.